-The Commission will refuse to license an applicant if any of the following criteria apply unless the applicant shows good cause that overcomes each relevant criterion:
+If any of the following criteria apply, the Commission will deny a license unless the applicant shows good cause that overcomes the criterion involved:

-(1) The applicant has inadequate financial resources to build or operate the premises proposed to be licensed, or has inadequate financial resources to meet the financial obligations of the proposed business.
-This section does not apply to license renewal applications.

-(2) The applicant has not built the licensed premises, or has not operated the licensed business, substantially as proposed by the applicant and previously approved by the Commission.

-(3) The applicant cannot or will not provide an employee who can communicate effectively with customers and Commission employees.
-This person must be on the licensed premises during the licensee's business hours.
-"Communicate effectively" means:

-(a) Knowing how to lawfully sell and serve alcoholic beverages and being able to explain these practices to customers; and

-(b) Understanding a Commission employee when he or she explains lawful sale and service of alcoholic beverages and responding in a way that the employee can reasonably understand.

-(4) The applicant has a recent history or record of using alcohol or controlled substances to excess.
-Some of the records the Commission may use to evaluate this criterion include: court documents; Department of Motor Vehicles reports; police records; or medical records.
-The applicant may establish sufficient good cause to overcome this criterion by demonstrating that he or she no longer uses alcohol or controlled substances to excess and is not likely to do so in the future.
-Some of the factors the Commission considers in determining good cause include: successful participation in treatment program(s); counselor, employer or probation officer recommendations; severity of the applicant's record; passage of time since last relevant incident; and the applicant's previous record of compliance.

-(5) The applicant has been convicted of violating any general or local law of this state, or any other state, or of violating a federal law, if the conviction is substantially related to the fitness and ability of the applicant to lawfully carry out activities under the license.
-In determining whether the applicant presents an acceptable future risk of compliance, the Commission will consider any intervening circumstances that occur after the incident or incidents that resulted in the conviction.

-(6) The applicant provides material false or misleading information to the Commission.

-(7) The applicant is under 21 years of age.
-The applicant may establish sufficient good cause to overcome this criterion by demonstrating that he or she will not participate in the management or control of any alcohol-related business decisions or any employees responsible for the sale or service of alcoholic beverages.
+- (1) The applicant has inadequate financial resources to build or operate the licensed premises as proposed, or has inadequate financial resources to meet the financial obligations of the licensed business.
+This section does not apply to license renewal applications. - (2) The applicant has not built the licensed premises, or has not operated the licensed business, substantially as proposed by the applicant and previously approved by the Commission. - (3) The applicant can not or will not provide an employee who can communicate effectively with customers and Commission regulatory employees.
+This person must be on the licensed premises during the licensees business hours.
+Communicate effectively means: - (a) Knowing how to lawfully sell and serve alcoholic beverages and communicating this to customers; - (b) Understanding Commission regulatory employees when the employees explain lawful sale and service of alcoholic beverages and responding in a way the employee understands. - (4) Alcohol or Controlled Substance History or Record: - (a) The applicant has a recent history or record of using alcohol or controlled substances to excess.
+Some of the types of records the Commission uses to establish a record of using to excess include court, Motor Vehicles Division, police, or medical records; - (b) Good cause to overcome this criterion is a showing by the applicant that the applicant no longer uses alcohol or controlled substances to excess and is not likely to do so in the future.
+Some of the factors the Commission considers in determining good cause are: successful participation in treatment program(s), counselor, employer or probation officer recommendations, severity of the applicants record, passage of time since last relevant incident and previous record of compliance. - (5) The applicant has been convicted of a felony when there is a relationship between the facts that support the conviction and applicants fitness to exercise the license privileges.
+When there is a relationship between the applicants fitness and the felony, the Commission considers any intervening circumstances since the commission of the crime in determining whether the applicant is an acceptable future compliance risk. - (6) The applicant provides material false or misleading information to the Commission. - (7) The applicant is not at least 21 years old.
+Good cause to overcome this criterion includes a showing by the applicant that the minor applicant will not participate in the management or control of alcohol-related business decisions or of employees involved in alcoholic beverage sale or service.

-Hist.: OLCC 19-2000, f.
+Stat.
+Auth.: ORS 471, including 471.030, 471.040, 471.730(1) & (5) Stats.
+Implemented: ORS 471.313 & 183 Hist.: OLCC 19-2000, f.
 12-6-00, cert. ef.
-1-1-01; OLCC 8-2012, f.
-10-30-12, cert. ef.
-11-1-12; OLCC 7-2014, f. & cert. ef.
-8-15-14 some of the public interest or convenience reasons for which the Commission may deny a license unless the applicant shows good cause to overcome the criteria:
+1-1-01